Practice Direction on Remote Hearings

 Do what you can to reduce the risk of interruptions during the hearing.
 Try to minimize potential background noise.
 Note that the sound of typing on your keyboard may be picked up by your microphone.
 Using a wired or Bluetooth headset with a microphone is recommended.

 Close all applications on your computer that are not needed for the hearing.
 Mute email notifications and put your phone on silent.
 Keep your phone accessible so you can call the Tribunal Office if the video technology fails.

 Remember to look in the direction of the camera as much as possible when testifying, making submissions and addressing the panel.
 Ensure that the background visible on the screen is appropriate for a Tribunal hearing.
-Virtual backgrounds should not be used if they distort the image of the participant.

 Try to check lighting before you join the hearing.
 You want to be adequately lit to allow your face to be seen.
-Ideally the light should come from behind your camera rather than from behind you.
+Ideally the light should come from behind your camera rather than behind you.
 Also, remember you are always on camera.
 Be aware of your facial expressions or gestures even when you are not speaking.

 Witnesses in remote hearings

 Witnesses will be assigned to a break-out room until the panel is ready for their testimony.
 The hearing technician will bring the witness into the videoconference hearing.